beckmana/Flashcard-o-matic/README.md

 The Study screen has the following features:

-* The path to this screen should include the deckId (i.e., /decks/:deckId/study).
+* The path to this screen includes the deckId (i.e., /decks/:deckId/study).
 * There is a breadcrumb navigation bar with links to home /, followed by the name of the deck being studied and finally the text Study (e.g., Home/Rendering In React/Study).
 * The deck title (i.e., "Study: Rendering in React" ) is shown on the screen.
 * Cards are shown one at a time, front-side first.